andychase/codebook/topics/info/privacy.md

 establish and maintain your account, to provide you with the features we provide Registered Users, and to email you regarding changes to this policy or other applicable policies.
-If you sign up to receive updates from Tech Store Club when you create your account, we will use your personal information to send you communications about Tech Store Club news and campaigns.
+If you sign up to receive updates from Snap Notes Collective when you create your account, we will use your personal information to send you communications about Snap Notes Collective news and campaigns.

 Any other personal information that we may collect which is not